 Problem Sets

-The previous examples were intended to give you a general knowledge of how to load and display polar satellite data.
-The problem sets below are intended to introduce you to new topics related to the data, as well as challenge your knowledge of McIDAS-V. We recommend that you attempt to complete each problem set before looking at the solutions, which is provided below the problem set.
+The previous examples provided general knowledge for loading and displaying polar satellite data with the McIDAS-V software package..
+The problem sets below introduce new topics related to the data, as well as expand your knowledge of McIDAS-V. It is recommended that you attempt to complete each problem set before looking at the solutions, which is provided below the problem set.

 Load a loop of GAC (Global Area Coverage) NOAA-18 images on a Globe Display.
 Load visible and low-level water vapor images.
 Animate the loop on a rotating globe with a solid blue background image.
 Use the GAC N18 dataset created earlier in this tutorial.